aashishkoundinya/Weather-API-Discord-Bot/README.md

 # Weather API Discord Bot

-This Discord bot retrieves real-time weather information for any location using the WeatherAPI service.
+This Discord bot acts as your personal weather concierge.
+Simply use the !weather [city name] command, and it retrieves real-time temperature, humidity, wind speed, feels like, and current time for any location.
+Presented in a visually appealing embed with a weather icon, it empowers you and your server members to stay informed about conditions across the globe.

 ## Features